 - Applicants will have considered the degree of contact and involvement they are able to offer birth whānau or family, and then described this in their profile.

-- When birthparents are choosing adoptive applicants from their profile, it is essential the nature of the contact that applicants are offering is carefully taken into consideration.
+- When birthparents are choosing adoptive applicants from their profile, they need to carefully consider the nature of the contact that applicants are offering.

 - When a placement proposal is discussed with the chosen applicants, the birthparents’ expectations about contact must be conveyed to them along with other background information.

 - Birthparents and adoptive applicants should understand that a contact agreement is not legally enforceable – but represents a statement of intent that is made in good faith in the best interests of te tamaiti.